 Does my product need CE and e-marking/E-marking?

 Only if the product falls within the scope of 2004/104/EC or Regulation 10 and also CE applicability.
 Products that can be used outside the vehicle require CE testing (unless exempt from CE EMC testing).
 The classic example of this situation would be that a mobile phone car charger and mobile phone.
-The mobile phone is not specifically intended to be used in a car, requiring CE testing only, whilst the car kit is intended for normal use in a car and may require e-marking or E-marking.
+The mobile phone is not specifically intended to be used in a car, requiring CE testing under the RE Directive (RED) only, whilst the car kit is intended for normal use in a car and may require EN 50498 testing or even e-marking or E-marking if it can affect the drivers control of the vehicle or other road users, through the vehicles electrical systems.

 If the product is already CE marked can we comply with 2004/104/EC or Regulation 10?